 Full Circle at the Valley Tavern – and fitness challenge week 4

-Posted by jerry on August 7th, 2006 — Posted in Journal, Music
+Posted by Jerry on August 7th, 2006 — Posted in Journal, Music

 Well Thursday was a great night at the Valley Tavern, Wanniassa – Full Circle and our friends GiLF (all-girl rock and roots band) played to a packed and enthusistic crowd.
 It was great to see everyone there and of course, in addition to the Kangaroo Valley Folk Festival (8-10 Sept) we’ll be back at the Wanniassa – again with GiLF on 28 September.